 Maintenance Issues Uncovered

-Here’s where an issue lies that most box stores will not tell you.
-Excessive water is really not good for any flooring.
+Here is where an issue lies that most box stores will not tell you.
+Excessive water usage when cleaning is really not good for any flooring.
 However, laminate flooring cannot be wet… at all!
 Maintenance has to be with vacuuming and dust mopping only.
-Homeowners must clean up spills of water immediately.
+If you have pets or children, this is not a great way to clean since there is always dust, dirty, spills, etc. Homeowners must clean up spills of water immediately.
 The result of water on a laminate floor is warping and buckling.
-Engineered wood flooring has the option to be cleaned with vacuuming, dust mopping, wet mopping, etc. Engineered wood flooring is thicker than laminate so offers better stability and durability helping prevent warping and buckling.
+Engineered wood flooring has the option to be cleaned with vacuuming, dust mopping, wet mopping, etc. Engineered wood flooring is thicker than laminate so offers better stability and durability helping to prevent warping and buckling.

 Long Term Savings

 Cost is a major factor that pushes people to purchase laminate from Home Depot and Lowes.
 For homeowners that want to stay in their home or want to increase the value, the slightly more costly engineered wood flooring is the better alternative.
 Wood flooring is always in style.
 The versatility of the engineered product allows the current homeowner to update as desired.
+If a quality flooring is chosen, then the longevity of the products means it will look beautiful for years to come.
 When selling a home, giving a new owner the choice to refinish floors is a lot less problematic than having to rip up laminate that is only built to last 3-5 years.